taustation-fan/players-guide/README.md

 system, you first need to travel to a jump gate, from there to the other star system's jump gate, and from there to the station you want.

-Travel depends on the distance between stations, which varies depending on the current orbital positions.
+Travel cost and duration depends on the distance between stations, which varies depending on the current orbital positions.

 While traveling, you can't do anything except training intelligence.
 During the journey,